RebaseAI/examples/README.md

 ## Getting Started with Rebase

-Before diving into the use cases, you can [try Rebase for free](https://rebase.run) - no credit card required.
+Before diving into the examples, you can [try Rebase for free](https://rebase.run) - no credit card required.
 Rebase allows you to:

 - Provision cloud resources using natural language
 - Get cost estimates before deployment